sukhdeep1/developer-toolkit/README.md

 ## Building

-We assume you have node/npm installed
+We assume you have node/npm & bower installed

     npm install
     node app.js